cbourke/CSCE156-Lab04/readme.md

 ### 3.1 Creating Constructors

-1. Run the library program to familiarize yourself with its functionality.
+1. Run the library program (`LibraryDemo`) to familiarize yourself with its functionality.
 Note that printing the collection is not fully operational